Best practices

 As a fundraising professional, you understand the importance of building relationships with your valuable donors.
 They’re the ones who provide the funding that make it possible to provide new opportunities for students and alumni.
 Therefore, building relationships with them secures support both now and in the future for these fundraising programs to continue taking place.

-Considering the disruptions that everyone experienced (and continues experiencing) during the COVID-19 pandemic of 2020, your relationships with many donors might appear to be wavering.
-When everyone changed up their strategies to incorporate the latest trends in engagement, there were some strategic aspects that undoubtedly fell through the cracks.
+Considering the disruptions that everyone experienced (and continues experiencing) during the COVID-19 pandemic and how the industry has evolved since then, your relationships with many donors might appear to be volatile or different.
+When everyone changed up their strategies to incorporate the latest trends in engagement, some strategic aspects undoubtedly fell through the cracks.

 We recommend taking your approach back to the basics of engagement and donor relationships this coming year.
 Revisit some tried-and-true ideas that have been proven time and time again to bolster relationships with your supporters.
 After all, these are the strategies that are most often forgotten when we embrace new methods and change up our approach to relationships.